AckerlyXu/heima/articles/active-directory/active-directory-privileged-identity-management-configure.md

 You can start using Azure AD Privileged Identity Management in the [Azure portal](https://portal.azure.cn/).

+>[!NOTE]
->[AZURE.NOTE] You must be a global administrator with an organizational account (for example, @yourdomain.com), not a Microsoft account (for example, @outlook.com), to enable Azure AD Privileged Identity Management for a directory.
+> You must be a global administrator with an organizational account (for example, @yourdomain.com), not a Microsoft account (for example, @outlook.com), to enable Azure AD Privileged Identity Management for a directory.

 1. Sign in to the [Azure portal](https://portal.azure.cn/) as a global administrator of your directory.
 2. If your organization has more than one directory, select your username in the upper right-hand corner of the Azure portal.
 Select the directory where you will use Azure AD Privileged Identity Management.
 3. Select **New** > **Security + Identity** > **Azure AD Privileged Identity Management**.

     ![Enable PIM in the portal][1]

 4. Check the **Pin to dashboard** option and then click the **Create** button.
 The Privileged Identity Management dashboard opens.